Patchethium/Azalea/README.md

 # Azalea

-`Azalea` is a simple and (relatively) lightweight unofficial GUI for VOICEVOX.
+`Azalea`(アザレア) is a simple and (relatively) lightweight unofficial GUI for VOICEVOX.
 [I](https://github.com/Patchethium) aim to provide a simple and easy-to-use interface for VOICEVOX, with my own personal touch.

 I also put Developer Experience as a priority, by making the codebase as clean and readable as possible and providing a simple structure.